-First press Win + R from keyboard to open it.
+First press Win + R from the keyboard to open it.
 Now, Type devmgmt.msc and hit Enter.

-This will open the Device manager screen now Find and expend Display Adapter.
-There you should see your Installed graphics card driver like AMD Radeon / Nvidia and Intel HD graphics etc. Just right click on it, and choose Update driver software.
+This will open the Device manager screen now Find and expand Display Adapter.
+There you should see your Installed graphics card drivers like AMD Radeon / Nvidia and Intel HD graphics etc. Just right-click on it, and choose Update driver software.

-When update driver software screen opens Choose Search automatically for driver software As shown bellow image.
+When update driver software screen opens Choose Search automatically for driver software As shown below image.

 Use Rollback option

-If after install latest driver you face this blue screen then you can use Rollback option to Rollback your installed driver software to previous version.
+If after installing the latest driver you face this blue screen then you can use Rollback option to Rollback your installed driver software to the previous version.
 To use this option move to Device manager windows from Win + R type devmgmt.msc and hit Enter.
-On device manger screen select the problematic device right click on it and select properties.
+On the device, manager screen select the problematic device right click on it and select properties.
 Now on selected Driver properties move to Driver tab. you will find The Roll Back option.

-Note : you will only find the Roll Back Driver option If you updated the driver from old version to new one.
+Note: you will only find the Roll Back Driver option If you updated the driver from the old version to new one.

-Now Click on Roll Back Driver option this will prompt a message sure to go back to previous version of this driver. confirm with yes. now simply Restart the windows and check. if device driver is the cause behind the IRQL_NOT_LESS_OR_EQUAL blue Screen then you no more face this error.
+Now Click on Roll Back Driver option this will prompt a message sure to go back to the previous version of this driver. confirm with yes. now simply Restart the windows and check.
+If the device driver is the cause of the IRQL_NOT_LESS_OR_EQUAL blue Screen then you no more face this error.